DataTalksClub/machine-learning-zoomcamp/10-kubernetes/04-docker-compose.md

 To build the image we also need to specify the dockerfile name along with the tag, for example, `docker build -t clothing-model:xception-v4-001 -f image-model.dockerfile .`

-Since we have created the dockerfile to the image we can simply run the image with `docker run -it --rm -p 8500:8500 clothing-model:xception-v4-001`
+Since we have created the dockerfile to the image, we can simply run the image with `docker run -it --rm -p 8500:8500 clothing-model:xception-v4-001`

 Similarly we can do the same thing for our gateway service.
 The file name is `image-gateway.dockerfile`: